iliakarimi/win-or-lose/README.md

 If you win, you win, but if you lose, the system32 folder will be deleted.

-(I'm seriously This game can damage your OS, So take care)
+(Seriously This game can damage your OS, So take care)

 This is a simple code use random, shutil, os and time python library.